jiro1106/homesense-web/README.md

 - Review usage trends and estimated costs
 - Receive alerts for unusual consumption and practical energy-saving recommendations

+Web showcase built with React, Typescript and Tailwind.

+## What I contributed

+- Led a three-person thesis team in building a full-stack electricity-monitoring system using Tuya smart-plug telemetry to identify high-consumption appliances.
+- Built the Python telemetry collector and MongoDB data pipelines for per-appliance and household analytics, bill predictions, and rule-based energy-saving recommendations.
+- Architected the FastAPI backend and developed 15+ REST API endpoints for appliance monitoring, bill prediction, and recommendation workflows.

 ## How it works

-`Smart plug → data storage → HomeSense mobile app → web showcase`
+`Tuya smart plug → Python collector → MongoDB → FastAPI API → prediction and recommendation services → HomeSense mobile app`

-A smart plug is a small device placed between an appliance and its wall outlet; it measures the electricity that appliance uses.
-It captures appliance-level readings, which HomeSense organizes into a live feed, cost and usage summaries, bill predictions, alerts, and recommendations.
+Tuya smart plugs capture appliance-level electricity readings, which a Python collector ingests into MongoDB.
+The FastAPI backend exposes the stored data to the mobile app and supports appliance monitoring, while prediction and recommendation services generate projected bills and personalized energy-saving guidance.
 This repository contains the standalone web showcase for the thesis concept.

 <table align="center">
   <tr><th>Live usage</th><th>Bill prediction</th><th>Usage history</th></tr>